awesomeabhinay/TO-DO-and-Video-Call-App/README.md

 To run Server => Go inside target folder of TODO-app-backend and enter `mvn install` (make sure maven is installed).

+To run web-socket => Go inside web-socket and build it using `npm i` after that run using `node index.js`.

 HAPPY CODING